ZeroTraceAPI/Amulet-Utility-Plugins/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report (Simple)
-about: Create a report to help improve the plugin
+about: Report a bug, crash, or unexpected behavior in one of the Amulet utility plugins.
 title: "[BUG] "
 labels: bug
 assignees: ''